Nonlinear Dynamic Systems Parameterization Using Interval-Based Global Optimization: Computing Lipschitz Constants and Beyond: Numerical Examples

-Likewise, $\barbelow{\pi}(n)$ and $\bar{\pi}(n)$ are the $n$-th degree partial approximations of the irrational constant $\pi$ such that $\barbelow{\pi}(n)\leq \pi \leq \bar{\pi}(n)$; interested readers can refer to \cite{daumas2009verified} for the detailed mathematical expressions of these approximations.
-Of course, higher value of $n$ can yield better approximations.
-In this test, we consider $n = 4$ as it provides sufficient approximations for this model.
-To obtain sharper bounds when evaluating interval functions, the corresponding subset is subdivided into $10$ segments (or smaller subsets) and the resulting final intervals are computed based on the union of each intervals from the evaluation of these segments---see \cite{ichida1979interval} for more details.
-The goals of the first numerical experiment in this section are twofold.
-First, we would like to find the relation between the values of computed Lipschitz constant and computation time with different precision on Algorithm \ref{alg:BnB-IA} which is carried out by assigning different values for $\epsilon_h$ and $\epsilon_{\Omega}$.
-Secondly, we are interested in investigating the practical usefulness of the computed Lipschitz constant for actual observer design.
+The goals of the first numerical experiment in this section are twofold. {First, we would like to find the relation between the values of the computed Lipschitz constant and computation time with different precision on Algorithm \ref{alg:BnB-IA} which is carried out by assigning different values for $\epsilon_h$ and $\epsilon_{\Omega}$.} Secondly, we are interested in investigating the practical usefulness of the computed Lipschitz constant for actual observer design.
 To achieve the first objective, two scenarios are considered: first, the value for $\epsilon_h$ is fixed while changing the value of $\epsilon_{\Omega}$ and second we consider the other way, i.e., fixing $\epsilon_{\Omega}$ while using different values for $\epsilon_h$.
 The results of this experiment are given in Figs. \ref{Fig:gen_1a} and \ref{Fig:gen_1b}.
 It can be seen from Fig. \ref{Fig:gen_1a} that the computed Lipschitz constants $\gamma_l$ are decreasing as the values of $\epsilon_h$ becoming smaller, while on the other hand, the corresponding lower bounds $\barbelow{\gamma}_l$ are increasing.
 This indicates that the gaps between $\gamma_l$ and $\barbelow{\gamma}_l$ are getting smaller as $\epsilon_h$ is reduced, in spite of the expense of increasing computation time.
 Similar trend is not observed when $\epsilon_h$ is fixed while $\epsilon_{\Omega}$ varies---resulting in non-varying Lipschitz values and their lower bounds---see Fig. \ref{Fig:gen_1b}.
 These results suggest that, for this particular case, a better Lipschitz constant can be obtained from increasing the algorithm's precision---that is, reducing the value of $\epsilon_h$.
 In comparison with the analytical Lipschitz constant computed using the formula provided in \cite{Nugroho2019} which is equal to $749.8279$, the Lipschitz constant obtained using the proposed approach is indeed far less conservative.
 Second, to answer the second objective, we use the computed Lipschitz constant $\gamma_l = 32.3514$ and implement a Lipschitz-based observer for NDS developed in \cite{Phanomchoeng2010} for performing dynamic state estimation on this generator.
 We find that, with the given Lipschitz constant, the computed observer gain matrix is able to provide a converging estimation error.
 This finding is corroborated by the converging estimated generator rotor speed $\omega$, denoted by $\hat{x}_2(t)$, to the actual one ${x}_2(t)$, as shown in Fig. \ref{Fig:gen_1c}.
 The results of this numerical test showcase the applicability of the proposed approach in computing Lipschitz constant for practical observer design and state estimation.